UGYW/EMGTimeSeriesAnalysis/README.md

         96, 103, 112, 116]), array([  0,   4,  11,  16,  21,  26,  35,  43,  47,  59,  73,  80,  98,
        112, 122, 130, 143])]
 ```
-Let's take a look at it in more detail:
+Let's take a look at the first pair in more detail:
 ```
+These are the predicted timestamps of a single time series,
-This is the predicted timestamps, where each item represents the timestamp of an action [   0.        ,    7.33333333,   14.33333333,   23.16666667,
+    where each item represents the timestamp of an action [   0.        ,    7.33333333,   14.33333333,   23.16666667,
          28.08333333,   30.58333333, -252.75      , -247.5       ,
          61.08333333,   75.75      ,   87.16666667,   96.66666667,